ictvoip/ictvoip-docs/docs/source/admin/ictvoipbilling.rst

 ############################

 |
-ictVoIP Billing can be installed on WHMCS v8.5.x and v8.6.x running PHP7.x and soon PHP8.1.
+ictVoIP Billing can be installed on WHMCS v8.5.x, v8.6.x, v8.7.x and v8.8.x running PHP7.4 and PHP8.1.
 Compatible with Apache and Litespeed.
 However this guide assumes you are starting with a basic install of WHMCS with https enabled and understand the administration of the WHMCS platform.

 |